BeiHai0/Surviving-LZU-Physics/README.md

 ```
 {
-	// Place your global snippets here.
-Each snippet is defined under a snippet name and has a scope, prefix, body and
+	// Place your snippets for markdown here.
+Each snippet is defined under a snippet name and has a prefix, body and
 	// description.
-Add comma separated ids of the languages where the snippet is applicable in the scope field.
-If scope
-	// is left empty or omitted, the snippet gets applied to all languages.
-The prefix is what is
-	// used to trigger the snippet and the body will be expanded and inserted.
+The prefix is what is used to trigger the snippet and the body will be expanded and inserted.
 Possible variables are:
 	// $1, $2 for tab stops, $0 for the final cursor position, and ${1:label}, ${2:another} for placeholders.
+Placeholders with the
-	// Placeholders with the same ids are connected.
+	// same ids are connected.
 	// Example:
 	// "Print to console": {
-	// 	"scope": "javascript,typescript",
 	// 	"prefix": "log",
 	// 	"body": [
 	// 		"console.log('$1');",